 - Are the continuous radon monitors (CRM’s) they are placing calibrated each year as required?
-And do they provide proof of that calibration with every report?
+And can they provide proof of that calibration?

 - Each and every piece of testing equipment RDS uses goes through a strict QA/QC process.
-A calibration certificate is provided with every report.
-A report that you and your client can trust is valid and one you can make informed decisions should mitigation be needed.
+Ensure your results are valid and that you can make informed decisions should mitigation be needed.

-- When installing a radon mitigation system- What standard are they following for the installation?
-Are they using the correct products/piping/fans/fittings etc…
+- What standards are they following for the installation of a radon mitigation system?
+Are they using the correct products/piping/fans/fittings etc.?

 - We follow both the ANSI/AARST and ASTM Standards for testing and mitigation.

-Why cost should not be the only factor to consider when it comes to hiring a radon mitigation professional?
+Why should cost not be the determining factor when it comes to hiring a radon mitigation professional?

 If elevated radon is found in your listing or a home your client is purchasing, it doesn’t have to be a deal breaker.
-Often times people move here from outside of Colorado and are not aware of the high levels of radon Colorado has.
-We realize that it can be scary for them to consider buying a home that may have a potential health risk.
+Often, many people are not aware of the high levels of radon Colorado has.
+We realize that it can be scary for new owners when they are considering buying a home that may have a potential health risk.